chef/automate/components/automate-chef-io/content/docs/configuration.md

 ```

 Substitute `event-feed-service` with `ingest-service` or `compliance-service`
-to run each services purge policies.
+to run each service's purge policies.

 ### Troubleshooting